tscrwfrd/flux-grimoire/README.md

 Many good references exist, but these are the references I reviewed for this implementation:
 - [Lax-Friedrichs](https://en.wikipedia.org/wiki/Lax%E2%80%93Friedrichs_method) wikipedia page
-- Toro, E. F. (2013).
+- Toro, E. F. (2009).
 Riemann solvers and numerical methods for fluid dynamics: a practical introduction.
 Springer Science & Business Media.

-#### Roe & Godunov schemes
+#### Roe method
-(TBA)
+The Roe solver is a sophisticated numerical method for solving the Euler equations in computational fluid dynamics.
+It uses a linearized approximation of the Riemann problem at cell interfaces, incorporating characteristic decomposition to handle wave propagation accurately.

+- Second-order accurate in space and time
+- Uses eigenvalue decomposition for wave-based solution
+- Handles shock waves and contact discontinuities well
+- Requires computation of Roe-averaged states
+- Implements characteristic decomposition through eigenstructure

+Many good references exist, but these are the references I reviewed for this implementation:

+- Roe, P. L. (1981).
+Approximate Riemann solvers, parameter vectors, and difference schemes.
+Journal of computational physics, 43(2), 357-372.
+- Toro, E. F. (2009).
+Riemann solvers and numerical methods for fluid dynamics: a practical introduction.
+Springer Science & Business Media.

 #### MUSCL
 (TBA)